WordPress Performance 2024

 GTmetrix

 GTmetrix provides a more comprehensive technical performance assessment.
-This gives us insights into the page size, the number of inquiries and many other evaluations.
+This gives us insights into the page size, the number of requests and many other evaluations.

 Performance Optimization